zx0r/Git-Bare-Repo-Management/README.md

-### 🛠️ Managing dotfiles and with a Bare Git Repository
+### 🛠️ Managing dotfiles with a Bare Git Repository

 Managing dotfiles using a bare Git repository is a clean, efficient, and version-controlled approach to maintaining system configurations across multiple environments.
 This guide follows **DevOps, DevSecOps, and automation best practices** to ensure seamless setup, maintainability, and security.